rostock/TrafficSignRecognition/README.md

 ## 4) AI Recognition Environment
 Using YOLO.

-`/Attention !\` At the moment there is a known error with resolving file paths in the docker scripts, it will not work out of the box for now.
+`/Attention !\` At the moment training is not optimized in any way yet, but you can test if it works at all.

 ### Installing
 - Run `recognition/install.sh` to set up a docker container that serves as a starting point for the pre-made python scripts